ncecere/bytefetch/README.md

-# Bullnose
+# ByteFetch

-Bullnose is a Go-based scraping/crawling engine inspired by Firecrawl.
+ByteFetch is a Go-based scraping/crawling engine inspired by Firecrawl.
 A single binary (`crawler`) can run API, worker, or combined “all” mode, exposing synchronous scrape plus asynchronous batch/crawl/map jobs with PostgreSQL-backed queues, JS rendering via Rod, and Prometheus metrics.

 ## Getting Started